-- 1. The Ownership Development Dimension, Gersick, et.al.(Course Pack) - 2.
-Responsibilities & Rights of Family Shareholders of a Family Business, Davis (Course Pack) - 3.
+- 1. Responsibilities & Rights of Family Shareholders of a Family Business, Davis (Course Pack)(Pg221) - 2.
 Developing Effective Ownership in the Family Controlled Business, Ward (Sourcebook ,pgs174-179)

-2/19 GOVERNANCE: THE BUY-SELL AGREEMENT
+2/17 GOVERNANCE: THE BUY-SELL AGREEMENT

 Session Ten: will introduce the unique aspects of financial planning in privately held and/or family-controlled companies.
 It will discuss strategies and mechanisms for addressing the transition planning needs of both the business and family.